 Zeta Iota, Rutgers University

-Zeta Iota welcomed six new initiates.
-In April, several of our undergraduate students and members of (R.U.G.S.)
-Rutgers Undergraduate Geographic Society, the student-run organization formed to promote geographic awareness among undergraduates at Rutgers University, attended the (AAG) American Association of Geographers Annual Meeting in Chicago.
-Several of those students presented posters showcasing their work.
-The students’ travel expenses were partially funded through the support of the MaGrann Geography Field Research Fund, which promotes student research in the Department of Geography.
+In April, several of our undergraduate students, and members of (R.U.G.S.)
+Rutgers Undergraduate Geographic Society, the student-run organization formed to promote geographic awareness among undergraduates at Rutgers University, attended the (AAG) American Association of Geographers Annual Meeting in San Francisco.
+Several of those students, including many of our new initiates presented posters showcasing their work.
+The students travel expenses were partially funded through the support of the MaGrann Geography Field Research Fund, which promotes student research in the Department of Geography.